Darrell Clarke

-Darrell James Clarke (born 16 December 1977) is an English professional football manager and former player who played in the English Football League.
-He is the head coach of club Bristol Rovers.
+Darrell James Clarke (born 16 December 1977) is an English professional football manager and former player who is the manager of club Tranmere Rovers.

 A box-to-box midfielder, Clarke began his career with Mansfield Town in 1995, where he spent the first six years of his career, making 173 league and cup appearances.
 In 2001, he transferred to Hartlepool United, where he spent another six years, making a further 136 appearances.
 He was sent out on loan to Stockport County, Port Vale, and Rochdale in the final years of his spell.
 In 2007, he left the professional game to sign for Salisbury City before taking up the management position at the club in 2010.
 He led the club to promotion into the Conference Premier from the Southern League with two play-off final victories in three seasons.

 He was appointed manager of Bristol Rovers in March 2014 but could not prevent the club from dropping out of the English Football League.
 However, one year later, Clarke successfully guided Bristol Rovers back into the Football League after winning the 2015 Conference Premier play-off final and then went on to take the club into League One with promotion out of League Two in 2015–16.
 At the time of his departure in December 2018, he was the fourth-longest serving manager in the EFL.
 He was appointed manager at Walsall in May 2019 and left the club in February 2021 to manage League Two rivals Port Vale.
 He led the club to promotion with victory in the 2022 play-off final before being sacked in April 2023.
 He took charge at Cheltenham Town in October 2023 and then switched to Barnsley in May 2024, where he was sacked after nine months in charge.
-He returned to Bristol Rovers in May 2025.
+He returned to Bristol Rovers in May 2025, but was sacked after seven months.
+In May 2026, Clarke was appointed as Tranmere Rovers manager.